UniversalDependencies/docs/_ps/feat/Number.md

 * شپانۀ _špânë́_ shepherds
 * ملګري _malgë́ri_ friends
 * څوکۍ _cawkë́y_ chairs

+### <a name="Coll">`Coll`</a>: collective

+Plural number denotes multiple referents without specifying the exact number.
+Infinitives always behave like in plural, but this feature is not tagged for them.

+Formation from the singular is not

+Nouns ending in

+#### Examples

 <!-- Interlanguage links updated Po 11. listopadu 2024, 20:09:50 CET -->